rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Phase 1 - Definition and Planning (Week 13-14)**
 - Defining the user personas, use cases and flow of the application.
-- Implementing the initlal UI design using Figma (wireframes, layout, color scheme).
+- Implementing the initial UI design using Figma (wireframes, layout, color scheme).
-- Designing information architecture and technical design
+- Designing information architecture and technical design.
-- Planning the oveall schedule for the project and user testing of the application.
+- Planning the overall schedule for the project and user testing of the application.
+- Documenting them on GitHub.

 **Phase 2 - Basic structure and main functionalities (Week 15-16)**
 - Setting up the development environment (React frontend, Node.js backend).